Wisdom Lesson 2 - Choose Your Friends Wisely

 However, as we keep reading, a puzzling illustration greets us in verse 17:

 If you answered, ‘the simple,’ then you are correct!
-For only the simple will not consider the trap because their pursuit of greedy gain blinds them to the danger, just like the bird whose appetite leads them to consider only the food and not the net.
+The simple will not consider the trap because their pursuit of greedy gain blinds them to the danger—just like the bird whose appetite leads it to consider only the food and not the net.
 This is the pursuit of greedy gain which blinds the simple to danger because they live only for the gratification of the present.
-Unfortunately, this behavior is prevalent in our culture today, and the cost is eternal loss, as we see in Proverbs 1:19:
+Sadly, this behavior is prevalent in our culture today, and the cost is eternal loss, as we see in Proverbs 1:19:

 Thankfully, all is not lost.
-Wisdom Lesson #3 gives hope, even to the simple—if; if they are willing to perform one simple act of obedience.
+Wisdom Lesson #3 gives hope, even to the simple—if they are willing to perform one simple act of obedience.
 Stay tuned for next week’s lesson to discover what that act of obedience is and what it means for us today.

 Blessings,